Commitment to Clients and Communities

 - Member, Metropolitan Planning Council

-- Chair, Board of Directors, Continuum of Care on Homelessness
+- Past Chair, Member of Board of Directors, Chicago Continuum of Care on Homelessness

 - Board Member, Affordable Housing Tax Credit Coalition